matrix-org/matrix-spec-proposals/proposals/4225-one-time-key-ordering.md

 keys, therefore significantly reducing the chance that clients will discard private one-time keys that are later used.

+### Implementation note

+When servers first implement this proposal, they may still have old one-time keys in their datastore, and this may take many years to resolve.

+It is suggested that one solution to this is, as a one-time job, to drop all one-time keys older than, say, a week, from the database.
+Having done so, clients will upload new one-time keys as soon as they come online; in the meantime, fallback keys are available to allow conversation to continue.

+Servers might consider applying further heuristics: for example, keys produced by libolm are far more likely to have been dropped by the client than those produced by Vodozemac, because libolm only retained 100 keys, whereas Vodozemac retains 5000.
+The two can be identified by the different lengths of key ID they produce (6 characters vs 11 characters).

 ## Potential issues

 This proposal is not a complete solution to the problem of premature discarding